Resident Evil: Apocalypse

 Story Breakdown

 The horror unfolds through carefully crafted atmosphere and escalating dread.
 As the city is locked down under quarantine, Alice finds out that the people that died from the previous incident at the Umbrella Corporation have turned into zombies.
 She then joins a small band of elite soldiers, who are enlisted to rescue the missing daughter of the creator of the mutating T-virus.
 Once lack of luck and resources happen, they begin to wage an exhilarating battle to survive and escape before the Umbrella Corporation erases its experiment from the face of the earth.
-The film uses both psychological terror and visceral scares, building tension through what's unseen as much as what's shown.
+Director Alexander Witt uses both psychological terror and visceral scares, building tension through what's unseen as much as what's shown.
 The pacing allows for breathing room between scares, making each frightening moment more effective.

 Narrative Structure